Uthman Sirâj-ud-Dîn Naqshbandi: Family lineage

 The family of Uthman Sirâj-ud-Dîn, can be traced back to the 7th century.

 He is Uthman ibn Khâlid ibn Abdullah ibn Sayyid Muhammad ibn Sayyid Darwish ibn Sayyid Mashraf ibn Sayyid Jumu'ah ibn Sayyid Zahir (which is one of the blessed Sayyids), the son of Al-Hussain ibn Ali Ibn Abi Talib.
 The mother of Sheikh Uthman is Hamilah bint Abu Bakr.
-Her father’s name indicates that she comes from a family of deep faith in Islam.
+Her father's name indicates that she comes from a family of deep faith in Islam.
 Abu Bakr's lineage reaches to the jurist Ahmed Ghazai which reaches back to Al-Hassan ibn Ali ibn Abi Talib.
-The lineage of Sirâj-ud-Dîn links to Prophet Muhammad, his family and his companions.
+The lineage of Sirâj-ud-Dîn links to Muhammad, his family and his companions.